 Institution code: R72

 Through Science and in everyday life we understand that climate change is happening all around us.
 As our planet continues to warm up and climate patterns change, bringing extreme and unpredictable weather, environments will become hotter, drier or wetter, and the natural resources we rely upon will become increasingly threatened and all life of Earth will be severely impacted.

-MSci Earth, Climate and Environmental Change is a new degree designed to develop a strong scientific understanding of Earth system science and how it has shaped today’s world.
-This four year course examines many of the greatest challenges faced in the 21st century including natural hazards, resource security and climate change.
+- MSci Earth, Climate and Environmental Change is a new four year degree designed to develop a strong scientific understanding of Earth system science and how it has shaped today’s world

-You’ll graduate with an integrated Masters (MSci) degree from one of the UK’s most highly-regarded departments, with the practical and research skills you need to pursue a rewarding career in your chosen field.
+- Graduate with an integrated Masters (MSci) degree from one of the UK’s most highly-regarded departments

 - Recommended for those who wish to undertake a broader and deeper study of the subject.